MIMBCD-UI/meta/README.md

 * [Ultrasound](https://en.wikipedia.org/wiki/Ultrasound);
 * [MRI](https://en.wikipedia.org/wiki/Magnetic_resonance_imaging) volumes;

-With protocol already signed with the [Fernando Fonseca Hospital](http://www.hff.min-saude.pt/), it is intended that this interface has two features:
+With protocol already signed with the [Hospital Fernando Fonseca](http://www.hff.min-saude.pt/), it is intended that this interface has two features:

 **(i)** - Build a database with annotations in multimodality mammography image.